davidbeckingsale/davidbeckingsale.github.io/_posts/2012-02-05-Papers-iOS.md

 identifying my unread papers on the iPad was far less trivial, impossible in fact.

-After a couple of day's mulling things over, I hit upon a simple and easy to implement solution.
+After a couple of days' mulling things over, I hit upon a simple and easy to implement solution.
 Simply create a new _Smart Collection_, and then use the following settings: